Skip to content

 161. Provision of personal protective equipment and related training?

-The company reports that it regularly provides training sessions such as basic first aid delivery and holds daily meetings and safety briefings for employees to promote protection from hazards through the appropriate use of Personal Protective Equipment (PPE).
+The company reports regularly conducting training sessions, including basic first aid delivery, and holding daily meetings and safety briefings for employees to promote protection from hazards by ensuring the proper use of personal protective equipment (PPE).

 • Y